Image: ESA Astronaut Alex Gerst’s Soyuz capsule

 How does Human Factors training help your organisation?

 Awareness and knowledge of Human Factors allows you to identify where the potential for errors and mistakes can occur in your organisation.
-You will learn models of Human Factors that enable you to spot where the risks lie and if you have the barriers in place to protect you.
-You will gain an overview of your whole organisation and be able to classify Human Factors throughout, whether that's a personnel issue (from end users to managers and senior leaders), user interface issue, or operational procedures.
+You learn models of Human Factors that enable you to spot where the risks lie and if you have the barriers in place to protect you.
+You gain an overview of your whole organisation and are able to classify Human Factors throughout, whether that's a personnel issue (from end users to managers and senior leaders), user interface issue, operational procedures and/or design issue.

 Human Factors Analysis and Classification System (HFACS)

-As it says in the title, this model is used to analyse and classify the human factors present throughout the entire organisation.
+As it says in the title, this model is used to analyse and classify the human factors that are present throughout the entire organisation.

 Image: HFACS, credit Skybrary